MattPM/scglmmr/vignettes/pseudobulk_mixed_effects.md

 ```

 Fit the models with `variancePartition::dream` which uses voom weights
-in lme4 mixed effects models.
+in lme4 mixed effects models with an empirical bayes shrinkage toward
+genome wide trend accounting for per gene degrees of freedom.

 ``` r